bdowdell/bdowdell.github.io/_drafts/thinkpad.md

 new work ThinkPad, I became very impressed with it to the point that I began to investigate them as an alternative to replacing my aging MBP.

-When I pressed the *order* button on Lenovo's website, I immediately had questions as to whether I had just made a mistake in not puchasing an M1 MBP.
 I specified a ThinkPad P1 Gen 3 with a healthy build sheet:

 * 10<sup>th</sup> generation Intel Core i7-10750H
 * 1 TB SSD internal drive